frk2/opencaret/index.md

 ---

 ## The story
-As I inched along on highway 880 (SF Bay Area) on my morning commute down to Santa clara one day I realized that while level 4/5 urban self driving cars are the future and will forever change the landscape - what would really fix 98% of my driving woes immediately is simply an amazing highway autopilot system.
+As I inched along on highway 880 (SF Bay Area) on my morning commute down to Santa Clara one day I realized that while level 4/5 urban self driving cars are the future and will forever change the landscape - what would really fix 98% of my driving woes immediately is simply an amazing highway autopilot system.
 I can easily drive the last few urban miles if the car would just handle the torture and drudgery of droning at 15mph on the highway.

 I realize this is not a novel idea.
 However the devil is in the details.
 The only fully usable highway autopilot system is Tesla's today with comma.ai's openpilot being a close second.
-OpenCaret is my attempt to build a reliable and accurate fully opensource/opendata highway autopilot system that could be installed on any vehicle.
+OpenCaret is my attempt to build a reliable and accurate fully open source/open data highway autopilot system that could be installed on any vehicle.

 ## So whats the idea?
-I'm taking the fastest approach to having a working solution which involves getting a Kia Soul EV and putting a drive-by-wire kit on it using [Polysync's OSCC](https://github.com).
+I'm taking the fastest approach to having a working solution which involves getting a Kia Soul EV and putting a drive-by-wire kit on it using [Polysync's OSCC](https://github.com/PolySync/oscc).

 Additionally, the plan so far hardware wise is:
 - Use a ZED Stereo Camera mounted in the center for depth analyis and 2K video